ibm-cloud-docs/cis/cli/cli-tls.md

    `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o, --output OUTPUT_FILE` (Optional) Output the result as JSON style to a file.
-If not set, outputs the result to terminal.
+   `-o, --output FORMAT` (Optional) Specify output format, only JSON is supported now.

 **Output Message**